Ossia and Displaydata partner to make wireless retail shelf labels

 Ossia sees ESLs as a sort of trojan horse into brick-and-mortar retail.
 Once the necessary infrastructure is in place, wirelessly charged barcode scanners, security cameras, and other internet of things (IoT) devices become an easier sell, Woo said.

-“Right now, retailers don’t know how to get power to them,” he said.
+“Right now, retailers don’t know how to get power to them,” he explained.

-Ossia’s technology doesn’t require line-of-sight, charging pads, or plugs.
+Ossia’s technology doesn’t require line-of-sight access, charging pads, or plugs.
 Instead, it leverages thousands of antennas embedded in transmitters that communicate with compatible transceivers.
-When a device attached to a transceiver runs low on power, the antennas emit hundreds of microseconds-long beacon signals that reflect off of walls, boxes, and other obstacles around them until they reach a transmitter, which triangulate the beams to pin down the transceiver’s location.
-Then, the transmitter sends power along their paths.
+When a device attached to a transceiver runs low on power, the antennas emit hundreds of microseconds-long beacon signals that reflect off of walls, boxes, and other obstacles around them until they reach a transmitter, which triangulates the beams to pin down the transceiver’s location.
+Then the transmitter sends power along those paths.

-Ossia says that a single transmitter can charge a phone with 1 watt at about three to six feet.
+Ossia says that a single transmitter can charge a phone with 1 watt at about 3 to 6 feet.
 (Its latest-generation prototype, the Cota Tile, can send power up to 30 feet with one unit or 50 feet with two.)
-In July, the company announced that it managed to boost the performance of its 2.4GHz wireless receiver by 50 percent and revealed that it’s working on a 5.8GHz-band upgrade that will enable the use of more antennas on a same-sized transmitter.
+In July, the company announced that it had managed to boost the performance of its 2.4GHz wireless receiver by 50 percent and revealed that it’s working on a 5.8GHz-band upgrade that will enable the use of more antennas on a same-sized transmitter.

 To be clear, Ossia doesn’t manufacture devices itself.
-Instead, it produces reference kits, licenses its antenna designs to companies like Molex, XPNDBLS, and Japanese electronics manufacturer KDDI, and supplies a cloud-hosted management platform — the Cota Cloud — that allows operators to customize power delivery on a per-device basis.
-It expects the first products to enter the prototyping stages by the end of 2018 or early 2019.
+Instead, it produces reference kits; licenses its antenna designs to companies like Molex, XPNDBLS, and Japanese electronics manufacturer KDDI; and supplies a cloud-hosted management platform — the Cota Cloud — that allows operators to customize power delivery on a per-device basis.
+Ossia expects the first products to enter prototyping stages by the end of 2018 or early 2019.

 Ossia, which is based in Bellevue, Washington, has raised more than $35 million to date.